ga4gh/vrs-python/docs/setup_help/uta_installation.md

         su wag002adm # replace with your admin account name`

-2. Start PostgreSQL:

-        # OS and package manager dependent;
-        # these commands and file locations assume an ARM Mac environment
+2. Start PostgreSQL.
+This will be OS and package manager/installation dependent; these commands assume an ARM Mac and PostgreSQL installed via Homebrew.
-        # and PostgreSQL installation with homebrew

         pg_ctl -D /opt/homebrew/var/postgres start
         ps aux | grep postgres # check that postgres processes are running